Illa de l'Aire

 The island has an endemic lizard subspecies, Podarcis lilfordi lilfordi (Günther, 1874).
 On Menorca, it is better known as the sargantana negra (black lizard), though the lizards are able to change their skin colour to blend in with their surroundings.
-Very few people are actually allowed to land on the island as this would affect the lizards' unadvanced immune systems.
+Lots of people land on the island but only in the accessible zone on the west coast (which is most of the island, including the lighthouse.)
 Indeed, the Illa de l'Aire is sometimes known as "Lizard Island", and forms a scenic backdrop for the resort of Punta Prima and the municipality of Sant Lluís.
+The black lizards are known to gather in numbers when a plum is placed on the ground.